-MIDLAND ELEMENTARY/MIDDLE SCHOOL 2024-2025 STUDENT HANDBOOK
+MIDLAND ELEMENTARY/MIDDLE SCHOOL 2025-2026 STUDENT HANDBOOK

-This handbook has been prepared for you, the parent, for the purpose of acquainting you with the operating procedures of the Midland Elementary-Middle School.
+This handbook has been prepared for the parent/guardian and the student, for the purpose of acquainting you with the operating procedures of the Midland Elementary-Middle School.
 We, the Midland Borough School District family, welcome you and your child(ren) to our school.
 This handbook is designed to answer questions that you might have about the operation of our school.
 However, if you are not certain of a particular procedure or have any questions or concerns, please feel free to call the administrative office at 724-643-8650.

-MIDLAND BOROUGH SCHOOL DISTRICT MISSION STATEMENT
+MISSION STATEMENT